|Athens at Newman University|

 1. To remove the institutional cookie, try to login to an Athens authenticated resource and you will see the screen below.

-2. Select 'I am not from Newman University College' and this will remove the institutional cookie from the computer you are using.
+2. Select 'I am not from Newman University' and this will remove the institutional cookie from the computer you are using.

 Athens DA has been tested and found to work with: